 Dropbox’s reputation as a leading file-sharing service makes it a popular target.
 Its legitimacy allows threat actors to appear authentic to targeted users, which lowers their usual levels of alertness or wariness.
 Dropbox provides a platform for C&C communications, allowing threat actors to evade detection during their campaigns.

 There are several reports of social engineering campaigns mimicking Dropbox.
 Exploiting Dropbox’s trusted reputation and using its branding makes spoofed links and websites appear legitimate.
-Domain squatters mimic the legitimate Dropbox domain (dropbox[.]com),6 luring users into giving away their login credentials or to infect their devices with malware.
+Domain squatters mimic the legitimate Dropbox domain (dropbox[.]com),6 luring users into giving away their login credentials or infecting their devices with malware.